d8corp/watch-state/README.md

 ### Force update of State
 ###### [🏠︎](#index) / [State](#state) / Force update of State [↑](#get-or-set-value) [↓](#raw-value)

-You can run watchers of a state with `update` method.
+You can run reactions of a state with `update` method.

 ```ts
 // Create state